Mircea Eliade: Internment and diplomatic service

 In autumn 1943, he traveled to occupied France, where he rejoined Emil Cioran, also meeting with scholar Georges Dumézil and the collaborationist writer Paul Morand.
 At the same time, he applied for a position of lecturer at the University of Bucharest, but withdrew from the race, leaving Constantin Noica and Ion Zamfirescu to dispute the position, in front of a panel of academics comprising Lucian Blaga and Dimitrie Gusti (Zamfirescu's eventual selection, going against Blaga's recommendation, was to be the topic of a controversy).
 In his private notes, Eliade wrote that he took no further interest in the office, because his visits abroad had convinced him that he had "something great to say", and that he could not function within the confines of "a minor culture".
 Also during the war, Eliade traveled to Berlin, where he met and conversed with controversial political theorist Carl Schmitt, and frequently visited Francoist Spain, where he notably attended the 1944 Lusitano-Spanish scientific congress in Córdoba.
-It was during his trips to Spain that Eliade met philosophers José Ortega y Gasset and Eugeni d'Ors.
+It was during his trips to Spain that Eliade met philosophers José Ortega y Gasset and Eugenio d'Ors.
 He maintained a friendship with d'Ors, and met him again on several occasions after the war.

 Nina Eliade fell ill with uterine cancer and died during their stay in Lisbon, in late 1944.
 As the widower later wrote, the disease was probably caused by an abortion procedure she had undergone at an early stage of their relationship.
 He came to suffer from clinical depression, which increased as Romania and her Axis allies suffered major defeats on the Eastern Front.
 Contemplating a return to Romania as a soldier or a monk, he was on a continuous search for effective antidepressants, medicating himself with passion flower extract, and, eventually, with methamphetamine.
 This was probably not his first experience with drugs: vague mentions in his notebooks have been read as indication that Mircea Eliade was taking opium during his travels to Calcutta.
 Later, discussing the works of Aldous Huxley, Eliade wrote that the British author's use of mescaline as a source of inspiration had something in common with his own experience, indicating 1945 as a date of reference and adding that it was "needless to explain why that is".